sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-automate-installation-of-k3s-helm-and-rancher-using-bash-script.md

 ### Install k3s v1.26.9+k3s1 without traefik, Helm and Rancher on a master node using a Bash script

 {{< notice success "hostNetwork: true" >}}

 When you set hostNetwork: true in your Kubernetes Pod specification, the Pod uses the host’s network namespace, instead of its own.
 This can lead to a situation where the Pod cannot reach the external IPs of services within the same cluster.
+See the article: [Kubernetes pod with hostNetwork: true cannot reach external IPs of services in the same cluster](https://sysadmin.info.pl/en/blog/kubernetes-pod-with-hostnetwork/)
 {{< /notice >}}

 #### Create a file rancher.sh